d8plearner/beautiful-jekyll/_posts/2020-04-12-gans-for-outlier-detection.md

 As it has been mentioned in the introduction, we are going to train a SO-GAAL model for outlier detection.
 As an added value of this post, I have decided to implement it using PyTorch, as the original implementation was in Keras with TensorFlow as the backend engine, and at the time of writing this post, I have not found any available PyTorch implementations.

 The implementation process will be as follows:

-  1. Importing modules and retrieving hyper-parameters from the command line (entered by the user).
+1. Importing modules and retrieving hyper-parameters from the command line.
 2. Preparing the data (Extract Transform Load).
 3. Building the model.
 4. Training the model.
 5. Analyzing the results.

 #### 1. Imports and hyper-parameters' retrieval from the command line